 publications

-I joined the PhD program at ASU in 2023 with my focus area as compositonal robot learning.
+I joined the PhD program at ASU in 2023 with a research focus on compositonal robot learning.
 Prior to that, I researched document automation and text generation at Wells Fargo.

 2025